mzhang00/JoseMAD/README.md

 --
 #### APIs:
 - Quotes API: https://docs.google.com/document/d/1gci5k5hHDDvYUzxco68au3ej23Wir-8a-xWYDDlI71s/edit
+This API gives us cool and suave quotes to motivate QAF users to be more, make more, and do more.
+With QAFFLE, we hope to give the people the tools they need to be successful.
+These quotes will push them to use the tools we give them to the best of their abilities.
 --
 #### How to Run:
 Just copy and paste this command into your terminal!